The Maxx: Cameos

 The Maxx has made cameo appearances in the graphic novel Popbot Book 2 (which Kieth co-wrote), issue #1 of the independent comic Armature, the Sonic the Hedgehog comic Sonic Super Special #7 Sonic/Image Crossover, the three issue limited series Altered Image, Bloodwulf #2, The Savage Dragon #28 (collected in Savage Dragon Vol. 7: A Talk With God), and Troll Halloween Special #1.
 He also briefly appears in the series Mars Attacks Image.
 He appears on a TV screen on the Frostbite version of the cover to DV8 #1.
 Maxx stories have also appeared in Gay Comics #24 and IDW Publishing's Hero Comics 2014.
 In 2018, Maxx made a long-awaited comeback with Batman in the Arkham Dreams series.

 Television series

 The comic book series was adapted into an animated series as part of the MTV program Oddities.
-The show covered Darker Image #1, The Maxx #1/2 and issues #1–11 of the regular series, and depicted the introduction of Julie, the original Maxx, Mr. Gone and, later on in the series, Sarah.
-Therefore, the TV show did not go into the same depth (e.g. revealing the origins of all the characters) as the comic series.
+The show covered Darker Image #1, The Maxx #1/2 and issues #1–11 of the regular series, and depicted the introduction of Julie, Maxx, Mr. Gone and, later on in the series, Sarah.
+The TV show did not go into the same depth (e.g. revealing the origins of all the characters) as the comic series.

 The animation frequently changes style: in one scene, characters may be rendered in detail, but in the next, they may be simplified cartoons.
 Often, this is done to show a change in perspective.
 CGI and even live-action film are sometimes integrated or interspersed with the hand-drawn animation.
 Critics such as Richard Matthes have noted how much of the animation is based directly on panels from the comic.